Veer Savarkar (film): Production

 This film was produced by Savarkar Darshan Prathisthan under the president-ship of Sudhir Phadke.

-The film is reportedly the first movie in the world financed by public donations.
-In an interview Ved Rahi the informed that the first contribution was made by Lata Mukadam, who "spontaneously" donated her gold bangles.
 A Times of India story dated 18 September 2001 quotes Prabhakar Mone; "more than 10000 people contributed from Rs.
 Five to Rs.
 Fifty lakh.
 Four years back, our present prime minister Atal Bihari Vajpayee himself helped in raising Rs.
-30 lakh for the movie by giving a lecture in the US...
+3 million for the movie by giving a lecture in the US...
 Prominent singers like Asha Bhosle, Pt.
 Bhimsen Joshi and Anup Jalota also aided in fund-raising."

 The muhurat shot of the film was taken in 1990, changes to the team resulted in a delayed completion, by 15 September 1998, a fresh muhurat shot taken under director Ram Gabale who was the eighth's person chosen for the job, and script-writer D. M. Mirasdar who was the tenth script writer engaged.
 The other directors involved were Rajdatta, Basu Bhattacharya, Hrishikesh Mukherjee, Dr. Chandraprakash Dwivedi, Ved Rahi, Pradeep Dikshit and Prabhakar Pendharkar.
 Script-writers earlier working on the project were G. R. Kamat, Ved Rahi, Dr. Chandraprakash Dwivedi, Vasant Deo and Shrinivas Joshi.